Gina Yashere is all about pushing boundaries.

 “I am a stand-up comedian, and my first point of call is to make you laugh,” Yashere says in an interview with The Rustin Times.
 “If I could make you think at the same time and maybe change your thinking on something, that’s icing on the cake.”

-Homosexuality is still a contentious issue in the Nigerian community, both home and abroad.
+Homosexuality is still a contentious issue in the Nigerian community, both at home and abroad.
 The rights of LGBT+ people are not acknowledged or recognized, with laws punishing consenting same-sex relationships with jail time and, in some cases, death.
 Gina Yashere knew it was something she wanted to address on the show.

 Fans of the show have also expressed their appreciation for the storyline.